isc-projects/bind9/doc/notes/notes-9.18.18.rst

 Bug Fixes
 ~~~~~~~~~

-- Processing already queued queries received over TCP can cause assertion
+- Processing already-queued queries received over TCP could cause an
-  failure when the server is reconfigured at the same time or the cache has been
+  assertion failure, when the server was reconfigured at the same time
-  flushed.
-This has been fixed to not process queued already received queries
+  or the cache was being flushed.
+This has been fixed. :gl:`#4200`
-  over TCP while the server is in the "exclusive" mode.  :gl:`#4200`

-- Ignore :any:`max-zone-ttl` for :any:`dnssec-policy` "insecure",
+- Setting :any:`dnssec-policy` to ``insecure`` prevented zones
-  otherwise some zones will not be loaded if they use a TTL value larger
+  containing resource records with a TTL value larger than 86400 seconds
-  than 86400. :gl:`#4032`.
+  (1 day) from being loaded.
+This has been fixed by ignoring the TTL
+  values in the zone and using a value of 604800 seconds (1 week) as the
+  maximum zone TTL in key rollover timing calculations. :gl:`#4032`

 Known Issues
 ~~~~~~~~~~~~